g0nz0pera/sv-front/README.md

 - Improve spacing and alignment in the card component
 - Migrate test from Javascript to Typescript.
   - Couldn't config Typescript with Jest and React Testing Library
+- Improve Docker file to run the project in production mode